delkano/f3-jsonapi/readme.md

 # F3-JsonAPI

 ## Introduction
 I've had to write a few JsonAPI servers and, at some point, I've started to distil all the common code into a separate class.
-This is still a work in progress and will be for a while, since it is both my first library and a rewrite of those common classes I was talking about; but it should quickly be operative.
+This is still a work in progress and will be for a while, since it is both my first library and a rewrite of those common classes I was talking about; but it should be operative.

 ## Use

 ### Dependencies
-f3-jsonapi is a [https://fatfreeframework.com/](FatFreeFramework) plugin.
+f3-jsonapi is a [FatFreeFramework](https://fatfreeframework.com/) plugin.
 These instructions assume you are working in a FatFreeFramework project.

-In addition, you need to have [https://github.com/ikkez/f3-cortex](F3-Cortex) installed and configured.
+In addition, you need to have [F3-Cortex](https://github.com/ikkez/f3-cortex) installed and configured.

 ### Installation
 You can install f3-jsonapi in your project with: